Pavel Durov

 VKontakte central office (Singer House)

 In November 2012, Nikolai Kononov's documentary book "Durov's Code," dedicated to the development of VKontakte, was published.
-AR Films immediately acquired the rights to adapt the book into a film.
-Pavel was highly opposed to the adaptation; however, despite his disapproval, the film's release was scheduled for late 2017.
+AR Films quickly snapped up the film adaptation rights.
+Pavel strongly opposed the adaptation, but despite his objections, the film was slated for release in late 2017.

 Nikolai Kononov wrote a book about Pavel Durov